In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

 On the whole, I think it’s a fabulous bag.
-It offers a ton of protection with padded everything, lots of organization with various compartments and related features, and even the large size, fully packed, fits most carry-on guidelines (even on smaller commuter planes).
+It offers a ton of protection with padded everything, lots of organization with various compartments and related features, and even the medium size, fully packed, fits most carry-on guidelines (even on smaller commuter planes).

 I referred the Knack Bags to my friend who travels for business all the time, and he said – emphatically – that it is the best backpack for work and travel that he has ever owned.
 Is it the best backpack for business travel?
 Well….it depends on your needs and the length of your trip.
 What’s for sure is that this is an incredibly well-made bag, and if you check out their site they’re developing some new stuff too.